-This is the mechanism that assesses applications for individual patients to receive funding of medicines that are not otherwise funded through the Pharmaceutical Schedule.
+This is the mechanism that PHARMAC uses to assess applications for individual patients to receive funding of medicines that are not otherwise funded through the Pharmaceutical Schedule.
+PHARMAC manages a panel of doctors (the NPPA Advisory Panel) from whom it is able to seek clinical advice on applications as well as contracting with individual clinical experts in particular specialities.
+Expenditure for NPPA community and cancer treatments continues to be drawn from the CPB, while approvals for hospital medicines are funded by individual DHB hospitals.

 PHARMAC introduced the Named Patient Pharmaceutical Assessment (NPPA) policy in 2012 following a comprehensive review of the previous Exceptional Circumstances schemes for community, hospital and cancer medicines.
-PHARMAC manages a panel of doctors (the NPPA panel) from whom it is able to seek clinical advice.
-Expenditure for NPPA community and cancer treatments continues to be drawn from the CPB, while approvals for hospital medicines are funded by individual DHB hospitals.
-During 2014/15 PHARMAC reviewed the NPPA policy as part of its ongoing review of its OPP.
-The NPPA policy has been operational for more than two years, during which PHARMAC's responsibilities have changed, making it timely to reflect on how well the policy is working.
-PHARMAC expects to implement any changes resulting from the review in the 2015/16 financial year.
+The Policy was reviewed again in 2015/16 as part of the rolling review of the OPP, given the policy had been in operation for more than two years and during which time PHARMAC's responsibilities had changed.
+The policy review resulted in a new Exceptional Circumstances Framework, of which the simplified NPPA policy sits within.
+Process changes related to the new policy were implemented in the 2015/16 financial year.